Are you ready for some football? Learn how to throw the best tailgate party with these simple tips.

 And be sure to bring some extra snacks like chips and dip or kettle corn to keep everyone satisfied during the big game.

-Make a List of What you Need
+Make a List of What You Need: Tailgating Ideas

-From folding tables to tablecloths, the portable grill to grilling accessories, and all the other table decor items you’ll need for the big event, MAKE A LIST well ahead of time so you make sure you got it all.
+From folding tables to tablecloths, the portable grill to grilling accessories, and all the other table decor items you’ll need for the big event, MAKE A LIST well ahead of time so you make sure you have it all.

 Whenever I make a list for anything, I start it well ahead of time so I have time to think of everything.